WELCOME TO THE CENTER FOR BIOINFORMATICS AND COMPUTATIONAL BIOLOGY

 CORE FACILITY

-Providing scientific expertise and core infrastructure support in Bioinformatics and Computational Biology for the Delaware research and education community.
+Providing scientific expertise and core infrastructure support in Bioinformatics Data Science for the Delaware research and education community.
 Available resources include bioinformatics services, consulting, training, and access to computational infrastructure and software.

 Biomedical Research Leader